JD-accounts/oxygenna/docs/src/templates/pages/docs.md

 The extras folder contains lots of material design graphics and a copy of the {{theme.name}} PHP API that provides the dummy content for the demo.

-# The source files
+# The source code

-## Introduction
+## Where is the code?

-Once you have [downloaded and unzipped](download.html) the main template download zip.
+Once you have [downloaded and unzipped](#downloading) the main template download zip.

 You will find several folders have been created, one of which will be a folder called source.

-This is where you will find the main [gulp](http://gulpjs.com/) build and angularjs source files.
+This is where you will find all the code for triangular.

-## Gulp Angular build system

-The gulp build system was generated using the [Yeoman Gulp Angular](https://github.com/Swiip/generator-gulp-angular) generator.

-Generator offers a great start to creating any AngularJS app becuas it incudes the following:

-- useref : allow configuration of your files in comments of your HTML file
-- ngAnnotate : convert simple injection to complete syntax to be minification proof
-- uglify : optimize all your JavaScript
-- csso : optimize all your CSS
-- rev : add a hash in the file names to prevent browser cache problems
-- watch : watch your source files and recompile them automatically
-- jshint : JavaScript code linter
-- Unit test (karma) : out of the box unit test configuration with karma
-- e2e test (protractor) : out of the box e2e test configuration with protractor
-- browser sync : full-featured development web server with livereload and devices sync
-- angular-templatecache : all HTML partials will be converted to JS to be bundled in the application

-The generator was also built using the [Best Practice Recommendations for Angular App Structure](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub)

-## Folder and File structure
+## Folder and file structure

 Inside the source folder you will see a folder structure like this: